Skip to Content

 It has been reported in several different cases that if you knock on the nurse’s office door, someone will knock back.
 There have also been reports of Billy rocking the swings back and forth.

-School officials say that there is no paranormal activity going on whatsoever, which is understandable when you do not want the public trespassing the school grounds in the wee hours of the night.
+School officials say that there is no paranormal activity going on whatsoever, which is understandable.
+They likely do not want the public trespassing the school grounds in the wee hours of the night.
+In fact, the Los Angeles Times reported that school officials have gone so far as saying:

 This privately-owned 1890s Victorian mansion was built by David and Sarah Morey.
 About one year after David and Sarah moved into the house, Sarah died of a sudden illness.
 Grief-stricken, David Morey never stepped back into the house.
 He became an alcoholic and moved into the Hotel Del Coronado in San Diego.
 Within a year he committed suicide and was found hanging in his room.